circe/circe/docs/src/main/tut/index.md

-Other subprojects bring in dependencies on [Jawn][jawn] (for parsing in the [`jawn`][circe-jawn] subproject), [Shapeless][shapeless] (for automatic codec derivation in [`generic`][circe-generic]), and [Twitter Util][util] (for tools for asynchronous parsing in `async`), but it would be possible to replace the functionality provided by these subprojects with alternative implementations that use other libraries.
+Other subprojects bring in dependencies on [Jawn][jawn] (for parsing in the [`jawn`][circe-jawn] subproject), [Shapeless][shapeless] (for automatic codec derivation in [`generic`][circe-generic]), but it would be possible to replace the functionality provided by these subprojects with alternative implementations that use other libraries.

 ### Parsing